Today we’re going to take a trip around the world and visit 5 very famous masonic buildings which are truly glorious and awe-inspiring.

 This Masonic building was built in is located in Alexandria, Virginia just outside of Washington DC.

-This memorial is dedicated to George Washington, the first president of the United States and a fellow Freemason.
+This memorial is dedicated to George Washington, the first president of the United States and a fellow Mason.

-Construction started in 1922 but it took a staggering 48 years to when it was totally complete and finished in 1970.
+Construction started in 1922, but it took a staggering 48 years to complete and finish in 1970.

 A fun fact about this build is that it has a room modeled after George Washington’s lodge room!